 Also, the very fact that you haven’t taken the initiative to secure your front entry properly speaks volumes about the likely very poor state of security in your entire property.
 Basically, your home looks like a ‘sitting duck’ to anyone who might consider ‘risking it for a quick score’.

 Providing back up to other security systems

 Security screens add an extra layer of protection to existing security systems in your home - creating that second barrier between your property and uninvited guests.
-Whether you have security fencing or other forms of protection, physical forms of security act as the ‘fail-safes’ to additional mechanisms.
+Whether you have security fencing, different types of safety bollards or other forms of protection, physical forms of security act as the ‘fail-safes’ to additional mechanisms.

 You really can’t afford to overlook the importance of security screens (even when you have other forms of protection set-up eg. alarm systems).
 A lot of alarm systems have 24/7 monitoring, but it is possible that your connection to your alarm monitoring headquarters can fail.
 In this case, you will still have your trusty security screen doors in place - no matter what happens.

 Keep in mind that security screen can be added to all points of entry(including of course windows).
 Securing all of these areas is always advisable in protecting your home against the risk of break-ins and burglary.

 Security screen door standards

 By now, you will most likely be sold on installing security screens in your home.
 Assuredly, you have never made a wiser decision!
 But, before you ‘go ahead and jump in’, you should always make sure the products you are looking at comply with Australian Standards (AS).